-1-300 LED lights; 11 x 26 x 2.7cm
+1-300 - 300 LED lights, 11 x 26 x 2.7 cm, each

 Since 1987 Tatsuo Miyajima has been working with kinetic sculptures in an attempt to understand and represent the experience of time.
-The earliest of these pieces used various found elements of electrical gadgetry but he very quickly settled on the use of LED counters.
+The earliest of these pieces used found elements of electrical gadgetry but he very quickly settled on the use of LED counters.
 From these relatively simple elements mounted on walls, on the floor, under water and even on model dodgem cars, he has created a vast diversity of configurations.